Wolcottville man jailed on auto theft charges

 Mayfield was spotted in the Explorer and fled in the vehicle.

-Mayfield was located by using technology on the helicopter.
-He was found hiding under cornstalks.
+Mayfield was located using technology on the helicopter, and was found hiding under cornstalks.

 The other man who fled from the vehicle, Michael A. Bogatitus, 30, of the 600 block of Berry Lane, Kendallville, was arrested on a charge of resisting law enforcement, a Class A misdemeanor.
 Bogatitus was held on $3,500 bond.